 Applications for a child support assessment 277-19061108

-This document explains the processes to follow when an application for a child support assessment is received.
+This document explains how and who can make an application for a child support assessment.

 Application for child support assessment

 A parent can apply for a child support assessment if they are not living with the child's other parent as their partner on a genuine domestic basis.
-For information on genuine domestic basis.
-References has a link to the Child Support guide 2.1.1: Application for assessment, living together.
+For information on genuine domestic basis see References Child Support guide 2.1.1 Application for assessment.

 It is important Child Support understands the customer’s individual circumstances.
 This helps to provide tailored information and referrals to assist parents manage their child support responsibilities.